 Getting the Most Out of Your Ride

-Spring is in full swing, and more and more dirt and pavement are appearing every day!
+Spring has officially arrived, and more and more dirt and pavement are appearing every day!
 This is certainly cause for celebration, as cycling is an integral part of the Kootenay lifestyle: we take it pretty seriously around here!

 Whether it’s road biking under a gorgeous view of the Rocky Mountains, or taking part in some rough-and-tumble mountain biking on our endless expanse of prime single-track, the Kimberley and Cranbrook area offers some world-class cycling.
 It’s an excellent, low-impact workout: riding your bike offers cardiovascular exercise while being incredibly gentle on joints.
 The health benefits don’t end there, though: cycling strengthens muscles, improves flexibility, supports joint mobility, and decreases body fat.